Are Hot Cross Buns Vegan? Here’s What To Watch Out For

-Sometimes hot cross buns can be accidentally vegan but this is not always the case.
+Many supermarket hot cross buns are accidentally vegan but this is not always the case.
 Some ready-made hot cross buns contain eggs and/or dairy, and many homemade recipes call for butter, milk and eggs.

 As you’ll see from the list below, ingredients in shop-bought hot cross buns can vary from brand to brand, which will determine whether or not they are vegan.

 Hot cross bun ingredients

 Let’s take a look at the ingredients in some of the hot cross buns available in UK supermarkets.